PHREDRobotics/TShirtLauncher/README.md

 Yellow Base | Compressor is on, and above the Low pressure value, but not yet to Full pressure.
 The height of the yellow represents the proportion

+## Leg Filling Logic

+Leg LEDs go logically up or down.
+The leg array stores the length of each leg, the number for the "top" node, and the direction to move "down" the leg.

+We also store values for the minimum leg length and the number of nodes in the "top half" of the legs.

+The fill color is determined by if the PSI is above the PSI_START value or not.
+Fill all the legs with the fill color.

+Then for each leg, figure out what to "erase" based on the current PSI:

+If current PSI > PSI_START, we are adjusting above the mid-way point

+If not, then erase to midway and adjust further.